 This bill amends the Michigan Commission on Law Enforcement Standards Act by updating its title and adding new sections 9f and 9g.
 The amendments aim to enhance the training and licensing requirements for law enforcement officers in Michigan.
-Specifically, starting July 1, 2026, individuals seeking to become licensed officers must complete training that meets newly established standards, which include de-escalation techniques, implicit bias training, procedural justice training, and crisis intervention techniques.
+Specifically, beginning July 1, 2026, individuals seeking to become licensed officers must complete training that meets newly established standards, which include de-escalation techniques, implicit bias training, procedural justice training, and crisis intervention techniques.
 Additionally, existing officers who have not completed this training by July 1, 2027, will also be required to do so.
-The bill mandates that law enforcement agencies adopt written policies to ensure the use of de-escalation techniques in interactions with citizens.
+The bill mandates that law enforcement agencies adopt written policies to ensure the use of de-escalation techniques in interactions with citizens and establishes a model policy to assist agencies in compliance.

 Furthermore, the bill introduces continuing education requirements for licensed law enforcement officers, stipulating that they must complete at least 12 hours of training in specified areas by July 1, 2028, and 24 hours every two years thereafter.
-The commission is tasked with conducting research to identify training gaps and developing curriculum standards for the required training.
-It will also create a model written policy for law enforcement agencies to adopt and establish rules to ensure compliance with these new training requirements, including potential sanctions for non-compliance.
+The Commission is tasked with conducting research to identify training gaps and developing curriculum standards to address these deficiencies.
+The bill also outlines the commission's authority to promulgate rules to ensure compliance with these training requirements, including potential sanctions for officers who fail to comply.
+Overall, the proposed changes aim to improve the effectiveness and accountability of law enforcement in Michigan.

 Senate Introduced Bill: 28.601, 28.615